ladence-cyber/cyber-portfolio/manage-security-risks/README.md

 Module 3 of the course went in-depth about logs and SIEM tools, where I became familiar with industry-leading SIEM tools like Splunk (Splunk Cloud and Splunk Enterprise) and Google's Chronicle.

-Finally, I practiced using a playbook to respond to a security incident.
+Finally, I practiced using a playbook to respond to a security incident, and completed the course with a grade of 97.03%%.